-V. The Doctrines Of Abstention And Primary Jurisdiction Should Be Applied In This Case
+VII.
+The Doctrines Of Abstention And Primary Jurisdiction Should Be Applied In This Case

-A. CLF Seeks Rulings That Will Impact Ongoing State Regulatory Proceedings, Warranting Abstention
+A. CLF Seeks Rulings That Will Impact the Development of State Policies, Warranting Abstention

-CLF attempts to avoid dismissal of the CWA Adaptation Claims on abstention grounds by miscasting these claims as a run-of-the-mill enforcement action and selectively reading First Circuit precedent.
-CLF seeks rulings from the Court on a subject-how to manage, in state regulations and permits, changes to stormwater discharges resulting from climate change-before Rhode Island agencies have completed processes intended to address this same topic.
+CLF attempts to avoid dismissal of the CWA and RCRA Regulatory Adaptation Claims on abstention grounds by miscasting these claims as a run-of-the-mill enforcement action and selectively reading First Circuit precedent.
+CLF seeks rulings from the Court on a subject-how to manage changes to stormwater discharges resulting from climate change and how to harden port fuel terminals-before Rhode Island agencies have completed processes intended to address this same topic.
+Abstaining from these claims will ensure that expert state agencies-rather than a federal court-have the first word on how to address these important policy and technical issues that directly affect Rhode Island's citizens and economy.